dibollinger/CookieBlock-Consent-Crawler/crawler/README.md

         -d --use_db <DB_NAME>     Use specified database file to add rows to.
 Will append identities properly.
         -u --url <u>              URL string to target for crawl.
 Can take multiple.
         -p --pkl <fpkl>           File path to pickled list of urls to crawl.
 Can take multiple.
-        -f --file <fpath>         Path to file containing one URL per line Can accept multiple files.
+        -f --file <fpath>         Path to file containing one URL per line.
+Can accept multiple files.
         -c --csv <csvpath>        Path to csv containing domains in second column.
 Separator is ",".
 Can accept multiple.

     Available modes are: